Giving fathers equal parental rights is good for women too

 Jonathan was surprised by the inflexibility around parental leave that exists in some workplaces.

-He’s most looking forward to spending time with his daughter when he takes parental leave this summer, as well as Philippa, as their leave will overlap for three weeks: “I’m looking forward to experiencing the new things Olivia can do and watch her grow,” he says.
-“Philippa is also thankful that I can support her and spend time with Olivia.”
+He’s most looking forward to spending time with his daughter when he takes parental leave this summer, as well as Philippa, as their leave will overlap for three weeks: “I’m looking forward to experiencing the new things she can do and watch her grow,” he says.
+“Philippa is also thankful that I can support her and spend time with the little one.”

 Even though 55% of Aviva staff who took parental leave return to work on condensed or part-time hours, Jonathan worries about how it might be perceived.